Who was Phillip Adams, the former Seahawk accused of killing 5 people?

 The Associated Press reported Thursday that former Seahawk Phillip Adams killed five people in South Carolina and then himself, citing the York County Sheriff’s Office.

-In a six-year NFL career he played for six teams, seeing action in 78 games — one with the Seahawks in 2011 in a late-season home contest against the 49ers.
+In a six-year NFL career, Adams, 32, played for six teams, seeing action in 78 games — one with the Seahawks in 2011 in a late-season home contest against the 49ers.

 That was one of two stints Adams, a classic NFL journeyman, had with the Seahawks.